MingyiZhang/elastic-docker-go/README.md

 # Elastic on Docker (v7)

-This is a small example taken from [this](https://github.com/olivere/elastic-with-docker), which shows how to use [Elastic](https://github.com/olivere/elastic-with-docker) for Elasticsearch 7.x with [Docker](https://docs.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).
+This is a small example shows how to use [Elastic](https://github.com/olivere/elastic-with-docker) for Elasticsearch 7.x with [Docker](https://docs.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).

+It is inspired by Oliver Eilhard's [elastic-with-docker](https://github.com/olivere/elastic-with-docker) which shows how to do it in Elasticsearch 6.x.

 The example is for running Elasticsearch and a test application inside containers with Docker Compose.